Cristian-ADSI/viajes/README.md

 &checkOut= (yyyy-mm-dd)
 &adults1= (number)

-a template of this paramas in the URL are the folowing:
+a template of this paramaters in the URL are the folowing:

 ?destinationId=1506246&pageNumber=1&pageSize=2&checkIn=2022-11-11&checkOut=2022-12-11&adults1=2